T0tec/tutorials/hibernate-jpa/helloworld-ejb3/README.md

-# Helloworld with native Hibernate
+# Helloworld with EJB3 + standard JPA + Annotations

 ## How to execute application